-Developed jointly with engineers in the offshore industry, this programme effectively transfers the knowledge and skills from senior experts to the next generation of structural engineers.
-The programme delivers professional training for professional engineers working in the oil and gas and renewables sector offshore.
+This programme was designed and developed with senior engineers working in the offshore industry to transfer the very latest knowledge and skills to the next generation of structural engineers.
+The programme delivers professional online training for professional engineers working in the offshore oil and gas and renewables sector.

 Delivered part-time via online learning only.